Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova model: Results

 Here, we divide it into two types of transition probability in $e-x$ sector and $e-y$ sector.
 These two sectors are associated with solar mass-squared difference $\Delta m^2_{21}$ and atmospheric mass-squared difference $\Delta m^2_{31}$, respectively.
 Note that the two-flavor frameworks adopted by previous works do not show the three-flavor effects and can only provide flavor conversion in the $e-y$ sector.

 At $100\mathrm{~ms}$ (top panel of Figure \ref{fig:surv}), collective neutrino oscillation only occurs in the MAA case (solid lines); the MZA case (dotted lines) is completely suppressed.
-The different behavior stems from the non-small flavor asymmetry $\epsilon$ at this snapshot and it gives stable flavor instability for MZA modes in NO \cite{Esteban-Pretel:2007}.
+The different behavior stems from the large flavor asymmetry $\epsilon$ at this snapshot and it gives stable flavor mode for MZA case in NO \cite{Esteban-Pretel:2007}.
 In the MAA case (solid lines), the $e-y$ sector starts flavor mixing from $250\mathrm{~km}$ and the $e-x$ sector from around $500\mathrm{~km}$.
-This difference in the onset radius results from the mass-squared difference ratio $\eta$.
-Slow flavor conversions are induced on the scales of the vacuum frequency $\omega_{H/L}$, different from fast flavor conversions.
-Consequently, the radius satisfying $\mu\sim\omega$ is larger for the $e-x$ sector associated with $\Delta m^2_{21}$ and the onset is more delayed compared to the $e-y$ sector.
-Although $e-x$ flavor conversions occur, the transition probability is less $10\%$.
+This difference in the onset radius results from the balance between the vacuum term and the collective term.
+Collective neutrino oscillation arising in our calculation is sometimes called ``slow'' mode and is induced on scales of the vacuum frequency $\omega_{H/L}$, different from fast flavor conversions \cite{Sawyer:2005}.
+The oscillation frequency $\mu$ is slower as the neutrino density decreases and the growth rate becomes large at the radius satisfying $\mu\sim\omega$.
+Consequently, the onset for the $e-x$ sector associated with $\Delta m^2_{21}$ is more delayed by the mass-squared difference ratio $\eta$ compared to the $e-y$ sector.
+This is a simple understanding and actually the onset radius also depends on mixing angles.
+We will discuss this dependence in Sec.\ref{Sec3b}.
+Although $e-x$ flavor conversions occur, the transition probability is less than $10\%$.
 The $e-y$ flavor conversions remain dominant and hence it is akin to a two-flavor system even in the MAA case at $100\mathrm{~ms}$.
 Transition probability in the $e-y$ sector gradually appears to increase beyond $1000\mathrm{~km}$ in both the MAA and MZA cases, but these are induced by the H-resonance of matter oscillation, not by self-interactions.